Office of Admissions

 Phone: (415) 422-6586Email Us

-In order to hold your seat in the Fall 2013 entering class, a non-refundable tuition deposit of $350 is required by 4 p.m. on April 15, 2013.
-Applicants admitted after April 1 will be subject to a separate deposit deadline which will be noted in you admission letter.
+In order to hold your seat in the Fall 2015 entering class, a non-refundable tuition deposit of $350 is required by 4 p.m. on April 20, 2015, or 3-4 weeks after your admission notice if you have been admitted March 30 or later.
+Applicants admitted after March 30 will be subject to a separate deposit deadline which will be noted in your admission letter.
 Your first deposit must be submitted with the Admissions Response Form.

 All deposit checks should be made payable to the University of San Francisco.

-Admission deposits can also be paid online using a credit card (Mastercard, Visa, AMEX, or Discover) or an electronic check at www.usfca.edu/guestpay /.
+Admission deposits can also be paid online using a credit card (Master Card, Visa, AMEX, or Discover) or an electronic check at http://www.usfca.edu/guestpay/

-- Enter the payment amount and credit card or e-check information.
+- Click on Checkout and then enter credit card or e-check information.

 Remember to submit the Admissions Response Form after making an online payment.
 Forms may be faxed to the Office of Admissions at (415) 422-5442 or sent electronically to firstname.lastname@example.org.